Abdulrahmaneltohamy/Abdulrahmaneltohamy/README.md

 <p align="center">
 I’m a passionate Front-End Developer who transforms ideas into engaging user experiences.
 With a solid foundation in modern web technologies and design principles, I thrive on solving problems and creating responsive, user-friendly applications.
-I gained substantial experience through the Route Academy, where I completed numerous projects and consistently achieved top results during my studies.
-I’m eager to embark on my professional journey and take on new challenges.
+In addition to my studies at Route Academy, where I completed numerous projects and consistently ranked among the top performers, I have over two years of experience studying various programming courses and technologies.
+Currently, I am in a continuous phase of learning, development, and skill-building, taking on new projects to further enhance my expertise.
+I’m eager to embrace new challenges and continue growing in my professional journey.
 </p>

 ---